-The intermediate coupled model (ICM) described in Zhang et al. (2003, 2004) is based on a new intermediate ocean model developed by Keenlyside and Kleeman (2002).
-The ocean dynamics are an extension of the McCreary (1981) baroclinic modal model to include varying stratification and certain nonlinear effects.
-A standard configuration is chosen with ten baroclinic modes plus two surface layers, which are governed by Ekman dynamics and simulate the combined effects of the higher baroclinic modes from 11 to 30.
-A nonlinear correction associated with vertical advection of zonal momentum is incorporated and applied (diagnostically) only within the two surface layers, forced by the linear part through non-linear advection terms.
+The intermediate coupled model (ICM) described in Zhang et al. (2003, 2005b,a) is based on an intermediate ocean model developed by Keenlyside and Kleeman (2002).
+The ocean dynamics is an extension of the McCreary (1981) baroclinic modal model to include varying stratification and certain nonlinear effects.
+A standard configuration is chosen with ten baroclinic modes and two surface layers, which are governed by Ekman dynamics and simulate the combined effects of the higher baroclinic modes from 11 to 30.
+A nonlinear correction associated with vertical advection of zonal momentum is incorporated and applied (diagnostically) within the two surface layers, forced by the linear part through non-linear advection terms.
 As a result of these improvements, the model more realistically simulates the mean equatorial circulation and its variability.

-The ocean thermodynamics include a SST anomaly model with an empirical parameterization for the temperature of subsurface water entrained into the mixed layer (T_e), which is optimally calculated in terms of sea surface height (SSH) anomalies using an empirical orthogonal function (EOF) analysis technique from historical data.
-The improved ocean model is then coupled to a statistical atmospheric model that estimates wind stress (τ) anomalies based on a singular value decomposition (SVD) analysis between SST anomalies observed and τ anomalies simulated by ECHAM4.5 (24 member ensemble mean) forced with observed SST.
+The ocean thermodynamics includes a SST anomaly model with an empirical parameterization for the temperature of subsurface water entrained into the mixed layer (T_e) , which is optimally calculated in terms of sea surface height (SSH) anomalies using an empirical orthogonal function (EOF) analysis technique based historical data.
+The ocean model is coupled to a statistical atmospheric model that estimates wind stress (τ) anomalies based on a singular value decomposition (SVD) analysis between SST anomalies observed and τ anomalies simulated by ECHAM4.5 (24 member ensemble mean) forced with observed SST.
 Data from the period 1963-1996 are used to construct the two seasonally dependent empirical models.
-This period is not independent of the hindcast period, and this issue is more completely discussed in Zhang et al. (2004).
-To achieve reasonable amplitudes, the first five EOF (SVD) modes are retained in estimating T_e (τ) fields from SSH (SST) anomalies.
-The coupled system exhibits realistic interannual variability associated with El Niño, including a predominant standing pattern of SST anomalies along the equator and coherent phase relationships among different atmosphere-ocean anomaly fields with a dominant 3-year oscillation period.
+This period is not independent of the hindcast period, and this issue is more completely discussed in Zhang et al. (2005b) and Zhang et al. (2005a).
+The first five EOF (SVD) modes are retained in estimating $T_e(\tau)$ fields from SSH (SST) anomalies.
+While using more than 2 SVD modes has little impact on simulated interannual variability, it does strengthen the τ amplitude and reduce the size of the coupling coefficient needed to sustain an interannual oscillation.
+The coupled system exhibits realistic interannual variability associated with El Niño, including a predominantly standing pattern of SST anomalies along the equator and coherent phase relationships among different atmosphere-ocean anomaly fields with a dominant 3-year oscillation period.

 Only observed SST anomalies are used to initialize the ICM predictions.
 Wind stress anomalies are first constructed from observed SST anomalies via the SVD-based τ model for a period covering the hindcast period.
 These reconstructed wind stress anomalies are then used to integrate the ocean model up to the beginning of prediction time to generate initial conditions for the dynamical component.
 The SST anomaly model initial conditions are taken as the observed SST anomalies (i.e., observed SST anomaly fields from the previous month are simply "injected" into the model at each start time, the 1st of each month).
-As demonstrated by Zhang et al. (2003, 2004), the empirical T_e parameterization improves SST anomaly simulations and predictions in the ICM.
+As demonstrated by Zhang et al. (2003, 2005b), the empirical T_e parameterization improves SST anomaly simulations and predictions in the ICM.
 The ICM is run routinely on a monthly basis and delivered to IRI for operational use in its ENSO forecast.